Edward Stott: Stott’s paintings of Amberley

 Stott's first Amberley-themed paintings are Amberley, Sussex (1885) and Primrose Time (1885); the whereabouts of both are presently unknown but by the end of the 1880s, Stott was producing paintings that featured the domestic and working lives of its inhabitants and of the countryside in which they lived.
 They demonstrated an artist who was moving away from rustic naturalism, in particular in his representation of figures.
 The toil of working the fields all day is missing whilst the individual tasks of harvesting and ploughing seemingly imply the merest of efforts.
 These depictions are typical of the period in which they were painted In Harvesters (undated), the figures of the women blend, almost meld into the landscape.

 A series of four paintings of young cowherds were executed between 1888 and 1907.
 The Young Cowherd (1888) was exhibited at the New Gallery and is closer stylistic to the techniques that Stott learnt in Paris.
 The harmony of colour and tone is reminiscent of Corot and places Stott within a wider European context The final picture in the sequence, Folding Time (1904), bears a noticeable affinity to the work of Eugène Chigot, a contemporary of Stott under Cabanel at the École des Beaux-Arts.
 In a series of paintings themed around young women in an orchard he explored the boundary between the public and private world.
 Many Sussex houses had small orchards and cider-making was an established practice across Sussex and Kent.In Birdcage (1905), the rustic innocence of the girl is achieved through the use of muted greens, pinks and greys.
 The subject has on a red dress, a favourite colour for his female subjects.
 It is an idealised image of femininity.
 Stott remained single all his life and apparently regarded marriage as not conducive to the vocation of an artist.
 Stott recorded families and workers returning home at eventide.
 It was a theme to which he returned often throughout his years.
-His fascination with the gloaming light at dusk was often revisited in Stott's paintings.
+His fascination with the gloaming light at dusk and how it illumined the Sussex countryside was often revisited in Stott's paintings.
 They include Home by the Ferry (1891) and The Harvester’s Return (1899) at opposite ends of the decade.
 The latter was enthusiastically received as conveying the feeling of a long and tiring traipse after the workers had finished their work.